gioda954/Robotics_hand/README.md

 - Doxygen configuration: [Doxyfile](Doxyfile)
 - Hosted documentation URL after GitHub Pages deployment: <https://gioda954.github.io/Robotics_hand/>

-The GitHub Actions workflow in `.github/workflows/doxygen-pages.yml` builds Doxygen HTML from `Doxyfile` and publishes it to GitHub Pages.
-If Pages is not already enabled for this repository, enable Pages with GitHub Actions as the source in the repository settings.

 ## Repository Layout

 - `Codebase/` - STM32CubeIDE project, including `.ioc`, startup files, linker scripts, application source, STM32 HAL drivers, CMSIS files, and USB device middleware.